-The leaf malformations caused by boron deficiency were first seen in the 1960s.
+Leaf malformations caused by boron deficiency were first seen in the 1960s.
 They are shown by the youngest leaves and are more or less identical with the ones found in oil palms.

-The symptoms, in increasing order of severity, are
+The symptoms, in increasing order of severity, are:

-- fusion of terminal pinnae on the frond
+- Fusion of terminal pinnae on the frond

-- “hook” or “bayonet leaf,” in which the pinnae are bent into a double or single hook near the tip
+- “Hook” or “bayonet leaf,” in which the pinnae are bent into a double or single hook near the tip

-- development of the fronds with very short pinnae either on one or both sides of the rachis
+- Development of the fronds with very short pinnae either on one or both sides of the rachis

-- in the most severe cases, frond development without any pinnae
+- In the most severe cases, frond development without any pinnae